mwmattingly/Machine-Learning-Final-Project----Mattingly-Michael/README.md

 SGD Regressor accuracy: ![](./IMAGES/SGDRaccuracy.JPG)

 ## Post Model Analysis
-The model performance was evaluated using model.score on test samples to get idea of accuracy.
+The model performance was evaluated using model.score on test samples.
-As the print out shows the linear regression model had the highest accuracy with 30% test.
+As the screenshot shows the linear regression model had the highest accuracy with 30% test.

 ![](./IMAGES/AccuracyComparison.JPG)

 The accuracy of the linear regression model was tested at various levels of splits.